paulin-crtn/StarsInfos/README.md

 # StarsInfos

-## About

-This project was asked by an recruiter in order to test my skills on Laravel framework.
+This project was asked by a recruiter in order to test my skills on Laravel framework.
 I used some built-in tools like Model, View, Controller, Request, Session (for flashing messages) and Storage (for uploading files).

 ## Server Requirements